anandijain/stream_list/README.md

 * open source genius clone but fully embrace the collective media. not just music but all books videos etc.
 * download a bunch of mr beast videos and look at the audio and basic statistics on how loud voices are
 * rpi thing that detects fire with low error and triggers a fire extinguisher
+* what if you could pay/invest in the ability to recommend videos to people (algorithmically) and based on viewer retention and basically ad dropoff engagement would get a cut of ad revenue? basically decentralizes Google's YouTube algorithm since it's atrocious

 ### process and av
 * transcribe all my videos (just with yt-dlp) ,make them searchable notebook lm/rag thing?